Massachusetts Landlord Tenant Laws

 Source of income

-Rent Demand Notice: 14-day pay-or-quit notice
+Rent Demand Notice: 14-day pay-or-quit notice, or determined by lease

-Notice for Lease Violation: Determined by the rental agreement
+Notice for Lease Violation: Determined by lease

 Massachusetts Landlord-Tenant Law